Back to Top

 Upcoming Concerts & Events

-Yoko Greeney
+Yoko Greeney Yoko Greeney Piano

-Collaborative pianist and chamber music visionary Yoko Greeney has been hailed as “one of the most significant members in Portland’s classical music scene” (Oregon ArtsWatch).
-Her multifaceted career—spanning directing, performing, teaching, and community engagement—reflects a deep commitment to artistic excellence and accessibility.
+Collaborative pianist and visionary arts advocate Yoko Greeney has been hailed as “one of the most significant members of Portland’s classical music scene” (Oregon ArtsWatch).
+Her multifaceted career—spanning performing, directing, program curating, teaching, and community-based work—is rooted in a deep commitment to artistic excellence and arts accessibility.

-Celebrated for her sensitivity and stylistic range, Greeney is a sought-after collaborator who has performed at such noted venues as the Aspen Music Festival, Bard Music Festival, and California State University Summer Arts, to name a few.
-Since settling in Portland, Oregon in 2010, she has shared the stage with a variety of groups, including the Oregon Symphony, Chamber Music Northwest, 45th Parallel Universe, Oregon Ballet Theater, BodyVox, and Third Angle New Music, in addition to several live performances and recording projects with All Classical Radio.
+At the heart of Greeney’s work is collaboration—onstage and beyond.
+Celebrated for her sensitivity and stylistic range, she is a sought-after collaborative pianist who has performed at numerous venues and music festivals.
+Since settling in Portland, Oregon in 2010, she has shared the stage with a wide range of organizations, including the Oregon Symphony, Chamber Music Northwest, 45th Parallel Universe, Oregon Ballet Theatre, BodyVox, and Third Angle New Music, in addition to numerous live performances and recording projects with All Classical Radio.

 Originally from Osaka, Japan, Greeney has followed a global path—living and working in cities across Japan, Mexico, and the United States—before making Portland her home.
-She holds a master’s degree from the Peabody Conservatory of The Johns Hopkins University and currently teaches at Lewis & Clark College.
-Together with her husband, Jon, she is a dedicated advocate for the arts, culture, and education.
+She holds a Master’s degree from the Peabody Conservatory of The Johns Hopkins University and currently teaches at Lewis & Clark College.

 Upcoming Concerts & Events

-Braizahn Jones
+Braizahn Jones Braizahn Jones Bass

 Braizahn Jones is a double bassist, educator, and entrepreneur based in Portland, Oregon.
 He serves as Assistant Principal Bass of the Oregon Symphony and is on the faculty at Portland State University and Reed College.
 A graduate of the Curtis Institute of Music, he maintains a multifaceted career spanning orchestral performance, chamber music, and teaching.